Violence doesn’t just happen.

-When we stop isolating and live in community, we learn to hold each other accountable for the words we say and the things we do and it gives violence less room to grow.
+When we stop isolating and live in the community, we learn to hold each other accountable for the words we say and the things we do and it gives violence less room to grow.
 Violence won’t survive if we can break down our walls and allow each other into our hearts.

 When we learn to respect each person and allow different points of view, we honor others and God by allowing people to live out their personal beliefs.
 If we offer the gifts of tolerance and kindness when someone has a different opinion, they will recognize our love for them–even when we disagree.
-If family members would just stop trying to control each other, we could end this traditions of violence and be friends.
+If family members would just stop trying to control each other, we could end these traditions of violence and be friends.

 Love your enemies,

 If someone slaps you on one cheek,

 If someone takes your coat,